 Someday, I envision building devices in imperfect black box radiators to assist our natural topologic insulators to give us more time on Earth.
 I believe we can build tangible things like this, using quantum principles, to help humans overcome their modern environments.
 TI’s use several key aspects the subatomic world on their surface design to control light and temperature to condense our respiratory proteins in mitochondria to give us more time by increasing the ledge of the second law of thermodynamics built into our respiratory proteins.
 The ultimate goal I have for you is always the same: I want you to keep your eye clock from aging faster the clocks below, by improving our ability to oxygenate and sleep well to regenerate.
 The quantum processes that control these things are what I am obsessed with.
 This makes me a metronome more than a surgeon.

-The conversation are always crazy deep between my team of misfits in New Orleans.
+The conversation is always crazy deep between my team of misfits in New Orleans.
 After all, we are trying to change the world.
 We are all created for uniqueness and we are quantum beings living in a synthetic world.
 We all learn, as we get older, that rules are made to be broken.
 I break them, and today, I invite you to begin in your own way.
 There is no one way to change the world, there are many.
 Be bold enough to live life on your terms, and never, ever apologize for it.
 Go against the grain, refuse to conform, take the road less traveled instead of the well-beaten path.
 Laugh in the face of adversity, and leap before you look.
 Dance as though all are watching.
 March to the beat of your own drummer.
 And stubbornly refuse to fit in.
-Be like Dirac, Curie, and Feynman, and insist that we not give up on monopoles or neutrino’s for their roles in creating the opportunity for life.
-I raise my glass to those of you enjoy being a provocateur, because that is as good as good gets to flourish in this microwaved world filled with alien man made light of blue at night.
+Be like Dirac, Curie, and Feynman, and insist that we not give up on monopoles or neutrinos for their roles in creating the opportunity for life.
+I raise my glass to those of you to enjoy being a provocateur because that is as good as good gets to flourish in this RF/microwaved world filled with the alien man-made light of blue at night.

 The Quantum Misfits